wilpar4813/workoutTracker/README.md

 * Visit the following link to experience the Workout Tracker: https://fitmarks.herokuapp.com

-**_Operating instructions_**

--   From the homepage, users can create a new workout, or continue and existing workout.
--   Users can select between cardio and resistance training.
--   For cardio, users can enter distance and duration time for each exercise.
--   For resistance, users can enter the weight, number of sets, number of reps and duration in minutes for each exercise.
--   By clicking the Dashboard tab, users can see their weekly workout stats.

-**_List of files included in the following structure_**

--   FORME.md
--   LICENSE
--   models
-    -   index.js
-    -   workout.js
--   package-lock.json
--   package.json
--   public
-    -   api.js
-    -   exercise.html
-    -   exercise.js
-    -   index.html
-    -   stats.html
-    -   stats.js
-    -   style.css
-    -   workout-style.css
-    -   workout.js
--   README
--   routes
-    -   apiROutes
-    -   htmlRoutes
--   seeders
-    -   seeds.js
--   server.js

-**_Copyright and licensing information_**
+## Operating instructions
+* From the homepage, users can create a new workout, or continue and existing workout.
+* Users can select between cardio and resistance training.
+* For cardio, users can enter distance and duration time for each exercise.
+* For resistance, users can enter the weight, number of sets, number of reps and duration in minutes for each exercise.
+* By clicking the Dashboard tab, users can see their weekly workout stats.

+## List of files included in the following structure

+* FORME.md
+* LICENSE
+* models
+    * index.js
+    * workout.js
+* package-lock.json
+* package.json
+* public
+    * api.js
+    * exercise.html
+    * exercise.js
+    * index.html
+    * stats.html
+    * stats.js
+    * style.css
+    * workout-style.css
+    * workout.js
+* README
+* routes
+    * apiROutes
+    * htmlRoutes
+* seeders
+    * seeds.js
+* server.js

+## Copyright and licensing information

 None

-**_Contact information for the distributor or programmer_**
+## Contact information for the distributor or programmer

-Site Developer: Tripp Parham Email: tripp.parham@me.com
+*Site Developer: Tripp Parham
+*Email: tripp.parham@me.com

 **_Known bugs[0]_**

 None

-**_Troubleshooting[6]_**
+## Troubleshooting[6]

--   From the homepage, users can create a new workout, or continue and existing workout correctly.
+* From the homepage, users can create a new workout, or continue and existing workout correctly.
--   Users can select between cardio and resistance training correctly
+* Users can select between cardio and resistance training correctly
--   For cardio, users can enter distance and duration time for each exercise correctly
+* For cardio, users can enter distance and duration time for each exercise correctly
--   For resistance, users can enter the weight, number of sets, number of reps and duration in minutes for each exercise correctly
+* For resistance, users can enter the weight, number of sets, number of reps and duration in minutes for each exercise correctly
--   Clicking the Dashboard tab, users can see their weekly workout stats correctly.
+* Clicking the Dashboard tab, users can see their weekly workout stats correctly.

-**_Credits and acknowledgments_**
+## Credits and acknowledgments

-Special thanks to the Instructors and TA's at the UNC Coding Bootcamp.
-They are an awesome team.:-) Also, I couldn't have completed my tutor, Karen Largent.
+### Special thanks to the Instructors and Staff at the UNC Coding Bootcamp.
+They are an awesome team.:-) I recommend Trilogy to anyone that wants to learn Javascript Web Development.
+They have a fine tuned program and lots of great resources.

-Thanks to my Mom in heaven that paid for my Coding Bootcamp.

-**_Change Log_**

-**_Site Updates_**
+## Site Updates

--   Version 1.0.0 Released Tuesday April 1st, 2020
+* Version 1.0.0 Released Tuesday April 1st, 2020